tryigit/PlayIntegrityFix/README.md

 **Simple Strong Guide:**
 in maintenance.

-## Motherboard CN Check
+## Motherboard Check
+The factory location information on your phone's motherboard.
 ```
 getprop ro.boot.hwc
 ```

+## Telegram
+https://t.me/cleverestech

 > [!NOTE]
 > I do not share my own projects on github (This project is only for update) So this is a fork.
 You can see whose project I forked in the changelog.

-## Telegram
-https://t.me/cleverestech